-The AXIS 213 PTZ will assume the exact position when the preset's name is selected - from the Preset positions drop-down list on the Live View page, or by events or Sequence modes (see below).
+The AXIS 215 PTZ/AXIS 215 PTZ-E will take the exact position when the preset's name is selected from the Preset positions drop-down list.
+Preset positions can be selected in Live View, from events and in Sequence mode.

-Any one position can be set as the

-Home position, which is readily accessible by clicking on the Home button in both the Preset Position Setup window and the Live View window.
+One position can be set as the Home position, which is readily accessible by clicking on the Home button in both the Preset Position Setup window and the Live View window.
 The position's name will have (H) added, e.g. Office Entrance (H).